 The School may be involved in legal actions arising from the normal course of activities and is also subject to periodic audits and inquiries by various regulatory agencies.
 Management is not aware of any pending or threatened litigation, claims or unasserted claims or assessments that may have a material effect on the School's financial statements.

 NOTE H - RELATED PARTIES

-The School has entered into multiple agreements with the operating company (See Note E-1).
-The ending balance of \$24,900 represents certain refunds and credits that will reduce needed payments in the future and is considered net due from management company.
+The School has entered into multiple agreements with the operating company (See Note G).
+As of the year end no amounts due to operating company.

 NOTE I - RISK MANAGEMENT